wasp-lang/wasp/web/docs/deploying.md

 This will ask a series of questions, including what region to deploy in and if you would like a database.
 - Say **yes to "Would you like to set up a Postgresql database now?", and select Development**, and Fly.io will set a `DATABASE_URL` for you.
-- Say **no to "Would you like to deploy now?"**.
+- Say **no to "Would you like to deploy now?"**, as well as any additional questions.
 We still need to set a few environment variables.

 :::note
-If your first attempt fails for whatever reason, then you should run `flyctl apps destroy <your-apps-name>` before trying again, or your db won't initiate on the next attempt, and/or you will run into more errors on the free plan.
+If your attempts to initiate a new app fail for whatever reason, then you can run `flyctl apps destroy <your-apps-name>` before trying again.

 When your db is deployed correctly, you will be able to view it in the [Fly.io dashboard](https://fly.io/dashboard):
 <img width="662" alt="image" src="https://user-images.githubusercontent.com/70215737/201068630-d100db2c-ade5-4874-a29f-6e1890dba2fc.png">